-My last post was all about how meta descriptions can help a therapist’s private practice website, but if your like most people, you’re left wondering what to do with the information.
+My last post was all about how meta descriptions can help a therapist’s private practice website, but if you’re like most people, you’re left wondering what to do with the information.
 So, today we’re going to focus on the how.
 Here are 5 general tips that I give private practice owners trying to work on their website’s SEO.

-5 Tips for Writing the Perfect Meta Description
+6 Tips for Writing the Perfect Meta Description

 Use the right keywords in your meta description.

 The first step to improving any page’s ranking on search engines is to identify a few keywords per page that you want to rank well for.
 These are phrases that when someone types them into Google, your webpage will (with some work) be one of the first to show up.
 Because meta descriptions are supposed to explain what the page is about, search engines will give them a lot of weight when deciding how to rank your page.
 Including a keyword in your meta description is like pointing a big arrow toward your website saying “If someone is looking for this thing, PICK ME to be at the top of the page!”

-Aim for 160 Characters.
+Aim for 155 Characters.

-Google will generally only show about 160 characters in search results.
-Some of your meta description won’t be seen (… will be shown in it’s place) if you write more than 160 characters.
-As a general rule of thumb, I try to write meta descriptions that are as close as possible to 160 characters without going over.
-To be honest, most of mine are right between 155-160 characters.
+Google will generally only show about 155 characters in search results.
+Some of your meta description won’t be seen (… will be shown in it’s place) if you write more than 155 characters.
+As a general rule of thumb, I try to write meta descriptions that are as close as possible to 155 characters without going over.
+To be honest, most of mine are right between 150-155 characters.

 I highly recommend the Yoast Plugin for Word Press to make sure meta descriptions are the optimal length.
 When you are writing a meta description in Yoast, you’ll see a little bar filling up right below where you are typing and it will let you know if your meta description is too short, an ideal length or too long.
-A Square Space website (which calls these your “page description” in the SEO tab) counts down from 400 so you aim for getting as close to 240 as possible.
+A Squarespace website (which calls these your “page description” in the SEO tab) counts down from 400 so you aim for getting as close to 245-250 as possible.
 If you use another platform, try writing your meta description in Word and using the “word count” feature to monitor your length.

 Write a meta description that makes sense.